jsilll/ray-tracer/README.md

 Benchmarks
 ----------

-The following benchmarks were run on a Intel Core i7-7700K CPU @ 4.20GHz with 16GB of RAM.
+The following benchmarks were run on an Intel Core i7-7700K CPU @ 4.20GHz with 16GB of RAM.

 | Benchmark | Time |
 |-----------|------|